urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 	- SRTV
 	- SRVC

-	If not defined the subregion will be selected based on a default mapper that maps states to eGRIDsubregions.
-Warning: in reality, some states ( 'ND', 'IN', 'MN', 'SD', 'IA', 'WV', 'OH', 'NE' ) map to two eGRID subregions.
-The default mapper maps the state to a subregion that covers the most zipcodes in the state.
-User should take care to select the appropriate subregion.
+	If not defined the subregion will be selected based on a default mapper that maps states to eGRID Subregions.
+Warning: in reality, some states ( 'ND', 'IN', 'MN', 'SD', 'IA', 'WV', 'OH', 'NE' ) map to two eGRID Subregions.
+The default mapper maps the state to a subregion that covers the most zip codes in the state.
+The user should take care to select the appropriate subregion.

 	Default mapping:
 	- FL: FRCC